mihikjw/DockerDemo/README.md

     - Inspect: Docker allows you to 'inspect' a downloaded container, as well as get access to a bash terminal for a running container.
 You can use this to check the configuration of a 3rd party tool and either configure your own, or perform reverse-engineering.
 More on this functionality later
 - Monitor/Orchestrate applications: by default Docker Containers take over stdin, stdout, stderr when started.
 However you can easily add a flag to send these to the background and free your terminal, then easily use a single interface, the Docker CLI, to monitor and control running applications

-## Installation, Docker CLI & Docker-Compose
+## Installation, Docker CLI and Docker-Compose
 ### Docker CLI
 The Docker CLI is the primary way of interacting with a singular Docker Container.
 I won't bore you by copying and pasting the [official documentation](https://docs.docker.com/engine/reference/commandline/cli/), but instead give a short list of some of the most useful commands you will need.
 Please read the official Docker CLI documentation.
 - [Linux](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)